 Do not use spaces, underscores or other special characters.
 Use 32 or less characters including the 2 periods.
-We explain the operation using only numbers to keep it simple.
+We explain the operation in this manual using only numbers to keep it simple.

-We suggest you use numbers only to test your files as a starting point, then add the longer names if you want them.
+We suggest you use the numbers 000, 001, etc. to test your files as a starting point, and then add the longer names if you want them.